 Roskilde University (RUC) has a data management policy which provides guidelines to researchers and students to manage research data appropriately (see box to the left).
 RUC's data management policy is based on the idea that research data should be "as open as possible, as closed as necessary".
 When research leads to the publication of results, relevant data that validates the research should, as far as possible, be attached to the publication.

 Some research funds (i.a.
 Horizon Europe) require that research data are made Findable, Accessible, Interoperable and Reusable (FAIR).
 For more information about FAIR, please read our FAIR LibGuide.
-More information is also available in the article from Mark Wilkinson et al. (see box below) and the FAIR Principles at GO FAIR.
+More information is also available in the article by Mark Wilkinson et al. (see box below) and the FAIR Principles at GO FAIR.